browser-history/browser-history/README.md

  - Lightweight: the entire package is less than 20kB in size and has no dependencies other than python 3.6+.
  - Developer friendly: you can add support for new browsers or add a new feature very easily.
  - Default browser: can automatically determine the default browser on Windows and Linux (`browser-history -b default`).
- - Fully open source: this project is developed and maintained by [PES Open Source](https://github.com/pesos) and will always be open source (with the Apache 2.0 License).
+ - Fully open source: this project is developed and maintained by the [`browser-history` organization](https://github.com/browser-history) (previously maintained by [PESOS](https://github.com/pesos)) and will always be open source (with the Apache 2.0 License).

 # Quick Start